netliferesearch/craftcms-docker/README.md

 1. Inside the root project folder run `docker-compose up`.
 This will start a web server, a database and a memcache database.
 All magically behind the scenes.
 1. Run `npm install` to install development dependencies.
-1. Run `npm run dev` and then go visit .
+1. Run `npm run dev` and then go visit [http://localhost/admin](http://localhost/admin), and get to work.

 ## Deployment